 Long-Tail vs. Short-Tail Keywords

-Cornerstone content usually focuses on short-tail keywords of one or two words.
-Subtopics then focus on long-tail keywords that relate to the cornerstone keyword.
+Cornerstone content usually focuses on short-tail keywords made up of one or two words.
+Subtopics then focus on longer-tail keywords that relate to the cornerstone keyword.

-Try to optimize your cornerstone content for your most competitive keywords.
+Try to optimize your cornerstone content for your most competitive short-tail keywords.

 Keyword Competitiveness and Search Volume